Siddhartha-03/Technica-Docs/Guidelines.md

 ## 1. Abstract
 The Microsoft REST API Guidelines, as a design principle, encourages application developers to have resources accessible to them via a RESTful HTTP interface.
 To provide the smoothest possible experience for developers on platforms following the Microsoft REST API Guidelines, REST APIs SHOULD follow consistent design guidelines to make using them easy and intuitive.
+[Test 1](/Test1.md)

 This document establishes the guidelines Microsoft REST APIs SHOULD follow so RESTful interfaces are developed consistently.